 The gun control issue is a contentious one.
-While there are civil discourse that’s based on facts and evidence out there, it’s the bogus stuff such this Hitler quotes that muddies it.
+While there is a civil discourse that’s based on facts and evidence out there, it’s the bogus stuff, such as this Hitler quote, that muddies it.

 Also, according to a report from Mother Jones, Spitzer stated if the Jews had been better armed, it would only have “hastened their demise.”